 Gaining awareness over what triggers overstimulation and how senses can be used to calm a person down can help to ease behavioral or emotional issues someone might be struggling with.

-Fidget rings can be beneficial for everyone!
+Fidget jewelry can be beneficial for everyone!
 You don’t have to identify with any of the groups listed to reap the benefits from fidget rings.

-Fidgeting has even more benefits than just helping with anxiety, attention, and beating bad habits.
+Fidgeting has additional benefits than just helping with anxiety, attention, and breaking bad habits.

 Overstimulation isn’t just something that affects people with sensory processing differences.
 Everyone can feel overstimulated once in a while.
 Messing around with a fidget ring can help you keep calm when you start to experience the effects of overstimulation.